chiawen0104/todo_list/README.md

 Todo List is an web app created by react.js which allow users to add and manage their tasks.
 This app is modified from homework3 of web programming course so that design of user-interface is a reference to this homework.

 ## Start the app
-In the project directory, you can use the following commands to open the app.
+In the project directory, you can use these commands to open the app.
 ```
 yarn install
 ```